 Please click here to read the government’s guidance.

-We have decided that we would spend this grant over the course of the year to improve these areas identified in our School Development Plan:
+We have decided that we would spend this grant over the course of the academic year to improve these areas identified in our current School Development Plan:

-What we want to achieve with our CUP funding:
+What we want to achieve with our CUP funding in 2020-21:

-- Children have access to the core curriculum (reading, writing, maths) that they have missed from the Summer term due to COVID-19.
+- Children have access to the core curriculum (reading, writing, maths) that they have missed from the Summer Term 2020 and Spring Term 2021 due to COVID-19.

-- Our provision impacts positively on children’s well-being and those chdn identified through Boxall assessments will be supported regularly in Nurture (TA employed 6hr 40 mins for afternoon).
+- Our provision impacts positively on children’s well-being and those children identified through Boxall assessments will be supported regularly in Nurture (TA employed for 6hr 40 mins in afternoons).

-- Following Autumn baseline assessments, identified children will access bespoke interventions (ERT, phonics, small-group work within lesson time)
+- Intervention Programs: identified children to access bespoke interventions (ERT, phonics, small-group work within lesson time).

 For further information please see our spending plan on the panel on the side.